Srikar9849598506/numberplatedetectionproject/README.md

 # numberplatedetectionproject
-a number plate detection application using yolo and ocr
+a yolo application to detect vehicles an extract the number plate details